 Flying Ants in the Home

-When winged ants are found within a home, it is likely that a colony has already been established or entered through an opening like an open window.
+When winged ants are found within a home, likely, that a colony has already been established or entered through an opening like an open window.

 How to identify Flying Ants vs Termites: